rlancaste/INDIWebManagerApp/README.md

 ## INDIWebManagerApp
 A Graphical program to Manage, Configure, Launch, and Monitor an INDI WebManager on OS X and Linux

+###What it does:
+- Allows easy and extensive configuration of the options for an INDI Web Manager and an INDI server.
+- Makes it easy to set up a Stand alone INDI Server on OS X.
+- Allows the setup of an INDI Web Manager on an OS X machine (which was formerly VERY difficult)
+- Provides a GUI interface for Starting, Stoping, Accessing, Configuring, and Monitoring an INDI Web Manager and INDI Server on OS X and Linux

 ![INDI Logo](images/indi_logo.png "INDI Logo")